 b.
 Hospital Security

-4. The UMHC helipad, for operational purposes, shall be considered a single spot helipad, with the southern pad being available for visiting aircraft.
-If the southern helipad is occupied at UMHC or the single pad occupied at WCH and a second or third medical aircraft is inbound the CS will contact UMHC /WCH security to request the visiting aircraft pilot to relocate to Columbia Regional Airport.
+4. The MUHC helipad, for operational purposes, shall be considered a single spot helipad, with the southern pad being available for visiting aircraft.
+If the southern helipad is occupied at UMHC or the single pad occupied at WCH and a second or third medical aircraft is inbound the CS will contact MUHC /WCH security to request the visiting aircraft pilot to relocate to Columbia Regional Airport.

 5. All visiting aircraft pilots will remain with their aircraft and be prepared to relocate immediately.

-6. In the event of multiple inbound aircraft arriving at University Hospital/WCH helipad, off-load sequencing will be at the discretion of the incoming medical crews with priority based on patient acuity.
+6. In the event of multiple inbound aircraft arriving at MUHC/WCH helipad, off-load sequencing will be at the discretion of the incoming medical crews with priority based on patient acuity.

 7. Incoming aircraft may use as an alternate, the helipad at Women’s and Children’s Hospital or Columbia Regional Airport at their discretion.
 Assistance with transport arrangements will be made through the Air Methods Communication Center (800-325-5400)